It's a funny headline, ladies and gentlemen, from Fox News.

 He needs to be held accountable for that.

-It happened all those years ago.
+That would happen all those years ago.

 Well, now's our opportunity to make sure that he is held accountable.

-He's probably gonna prevail over the opposition.
+He's probably going to prevail over the opposition.

-And then our president changes the tune again, saying, Well, it's not our mission to oust Gaddafi.
+And then our president changes the tune again, saying, well, it's not our mission to oust Gaddafi.

 A lot of confusion.